Calcinosis cutis in Child

 Other causes for dystrophic cutaneous calcification in children include cutaneous tumors and cysts such as pilomatricomas or pilar cysts, trauma (particularly associated with "heel sticks" in neonates or from other injection sites; see calcified nodules of the heel), infections (especially parasitic), and genetic disorders such as pseudoxanthoma elasticum and Ehlers-Danlos syndrome.

 Subepidermal calcified nodules are idiopathic lesions that usually develop in children, although they can be seen in all age groups.
 They are hypothesized to occur as a result of trauma or calcification of a pre-existing milium, eccrine duct hamartoma, or hair follicle nevus.

 The most common clinical presentation is a solitary or multiple firm, jagged nodules.
 Lesions can extrude chalk-like calcium through the skin, which is often painful and may be associated with secondary infection.

 Calcinosis universalis refers to the most severe form of dystrophic calcification.
-Usually observed in the setting of dermatomyositis or other connective tissue diseases such as systemic lupus erythematosus, this variant involves extensive areas of cutaneous calcification in sheet-like masses and can cause severe functional impairment.
+Usually observed in the setting of DM or other connective tissue diseases such as systemic lupus erythematosus, this variant involves extensive areas of cutaneous calcification in sheet-like masses and can cause severe functional impairment.

 L94.2 – Calcinosis cutis